ZenProjects/phpSMTPd/README.md

 ```

-read in your syslog config file where "mail" facilty go.
+Read in your syslog config file where "mail" facilty go.

-example in /etc/rsyslog.conf:
+Example in `/etc/rsyslog.conf` :
 ```
 # Log all the mail messages in one place.
 mail.*                                                  -/path/to/maillog
 ```

-and you can see debug information on this maillog:
+And you can see debug information on this maillog:

 ```
 $ tail -f /path/to/maillog